-If a natural disaster or other emergency situation requires the closure of the Superior Court or renders it impracticable for the United States or District government or a class of litigants to comply with deadlines imposed by any Federal or District law or rule that applies in the Superior Court, the chief judge may enter such orders as may be appropriate to delay, toll, or otherwise grant relief from the time deadlines imposed by otherwise applicable laws or rules for such period as may be appropriate for any class of cases pending or thereafter filed in the Superior Court, except that the writ of habeas corpus may not be suspended.
+If a natural disaster or other emergency requires the closure of the Superior Court or renders it impracticable for the U.S. or District government or a class of litigants to comply with deadlines imposed by any federal or District law or rule that applies in the Superior Court, the chief judge may enter such orders as may be appropriate to delay, toll, or otherwise grant relief from the time deadlines, except that the writ of habeas corpus may not be suspended.
 D.C.
 Official Code § 11-947(a)(2)(A), (a)(4).
 This authority extends to all laws and rules affecting criminal and juvenile proceedings (including, pre-arrest, post-arrest, pretrial, trial, and post-trial procedures) and civil, family, domestic violence, probate, and tax proceedings.
 D.C.
 Official Code § 11-947(a)(2)(B).

 If the chief judge of the Superior Court is absent or disabled, this authority may be exercised by the judge designated under D.C.
 Official Code § 11-907(a) or by the Joint Committee on Judicial Administration.
 D.C.
 Official Code § 11-947(a)(3).

-An order may not toll or extend time deadlines for a period of more than 14 days, except that if the chief judge determines that an emergency situation requires additional extensions, the chief judge may, with the consent of the Joint Committee on Judicial Administration, enter additional orders to further toll or extend such time deadlines.
+An order may not toll or extend time deadlines for a period of more than 14 days, unless the chief judge, with the consent of the Joint Committee on Judicial Administration, enters additional orders to further toll or extend such time deadlines.
 D.C.
 Official Code § 11-947(d).

 6.6 Proceedings Involving Numerous Persons